-Above is an example of a 1943 Lincoln wheat steel cent with a copper-coating.
-This specime looks authentic, but a magnet will pick the coin up, proving it is actually steel.
+Above is an example of a 1943 Lincoln wheat steel cent with a copper-plating.
+This specimen looks authentic, but a magnet will pick the coin up, proving it is actually steel.

 Above is an example of a counterfeit Standing Liberty Quarter that appears to be struck in lead.
 You can see the pattern of the stike is not consistant with a silver Standing Quarter and the weight isn't the same.
 It is illegal to own this coin because the word "copy" isn't stamped on the coin.